It is your responsibility to read and comply with these guidelines. Registration for library privileges indicates your

 Additionally, registration of your card requires compliance with the University Libraries Expectations for User and Visitor Conduct.

-If an item is checked out and you would like to use it, you may place a hold on it at the Circulation Desk in Lied Library or at any branch library service desk.
-Holds on checked-out items may also be placed online through the library catalog.
+If an item is checked out and you would like to use it, you may place a hold on it through QuickSearch, at the Circulation Desk in Lied Library, or at any branch library service desk.
 This will generate a recall for the item and shorten the due date of the item to two weeks from the date of request.

-Alternately, desired items may be available through CSN or NSC libraries, or local public libraries, or interlibrary loan.
+Alternatively, desired items may be available through CSN or NSC libraries, interlibrary loan or your local public library.
 Please, explore all options prior to requesting a previously checked out item as it could get you the item faster than waiting for the item to be returned.

 If you would like to choose someone else to request, pick-up, or renew library materials on your behalf, please submit a proxy borrower request form.